 Many of the women we spoke to about lifestyle changes were convinced that eating more fresh fruit and vegetables and cutting back on saturated fats and processed meats helped them feel better and stay trim.
 And while the cancer-causing properties of some of the foods women had cut out are not scientifically proven, the protective benefits of healthier eating and maintaining a sensible weight certainly chime with the recent advice published by Cancer Research UK.

-This article was previously published in our Amoena Life magazine, the latest copy of which can be read online here.
-Alternatively, why not sign-up for our newsletter to make sure that you get to hear about our new releases as soon as they become available.
+Sign-up for our newsletter to make sure that you get to hear about our new articles as soon as they become available.